 - Check the net height and antenna’s.

-- Check the player names on the Digital Game Form (DWF) against the playercards.
+- Check the player names and faces on the Digital Game Form (DWF) together with the coach or captain of the team.

 - Check in with both captains and the counter max.
 10 minutes before the game.